GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### NumPy Shape
-The shape of the NumPy cannot be extracted using methods of Python's iterable object such as `len()`.
+The shape of the NumPy cannot be found with the `len()` function.
 Instead, NumPy has its unique attribute containing the length of each dimension.

 ```python
 import numpy as np